staven630/webpack-oss/README.md

 * prefix: The directory name which will accept uploaded files.
 * exclude: Support RegExp syntax, matched files will not be upload to oss
-* ignoreError:  Whether or not stop build if upload error.
-  - true: will be stop
-  - false: will be not stop
-  - true: delete
-  - false: not delete
 * deleteAll:
   - true: delete all old files
   - false: not delete